deepBear6/UnetCityScape/README.md

 ## Unet model + Cityscape dataset
 ![Thumb](thumb.png)
 Implementing Unet paper for the CityScape dataset.
-The mean IOU for all classes is 76%.
+The mean IOU for all classes is 76% on the validation dataset.

 [Demo1 vid](https://youtu.be/hwukQZ1rUAo)